abbodi1406/BatUtil/W10UI/README.md

 * Creating updated iso file for a distribution target require either of:
 > install Windows ADK
 place oscdimg.exe or cdimage.exe in the same folder next to W10UI.cmd
-otherwise, embedded Powershell/.NET funcion `DIR2ISO` will be used to create the iso
+otherwise, embedded Powershell/.NET function `DIR2ISO` will be used to create the iso

 ## Limitations: